 Still I digress from the real issue.
-Unfortunately a great number of people are confused by this manufacturer’s ‘free field’ data and expect it to achieve the tested figure on site.
+Unfortunately, many people are confused by this manufacturer’s ‘free field’ data and expect it to achieve the tested figure on site.
 This is never the case and noise problems occur, whether that is ducted noise or, more commonly, breakout noise from the unit to the room below.

 Nuaire looked at this from a different perspective by carrying out independent tests.
-Nuaire’s original schools unit, the XB55 Heat Recovery system, was independently tested by BSRIA to achieve BB93 noise levels of 35dBA and below based on BB101 air flow requirements (Clause 1.5.2).
-This unit has now been superseded by Nuaire’s award winning XBC range (CIBSE Energy-Efficient Product of the Year 2014) which offers up to 90% heat exchange efficiency and the quietest breakout noise levels in the industry.
+Nuaire’s original schools unit, the XB55 Heat Recovery system, was independently tested by BSRIA to achieve BB93 noise levels of 35dBA and below based on BB101 airflow requirements (Clause 1.5.2).
+This unit has now been superseded by Nuaire’s award-winning XBC range (CIBSE Energy-Efficient Product of the Year 2014) which offers up to 90% heat exchange efficiency and the quietest breakout noise levels in the industry.
 This independent test is detailed within our new XBC catalogues and details the unit, ductwork, silencers and grill arrangement measured during the BSRIA test.
-If these guidelines are followed, Nuaire guarantees achieving the BB93 noise level requirement.
+If these guidelines are followed, Nuaire guarantees to achieve the BB93 noise level requirement.

 Nuaire’s award winning XBC units are selected with double-skinned matching attenuators ensuring that this weak point in the system is adequately attenuated.
-This further guarantees achieving the noise levels (as per the BSRIA test).
-As part of my role as Consultant Sales Engineer, I often arrange factory visits with my customers listen to the guaranteed low noise level solution.
-As with all low-noise requirements (35dBA and below), I would strongly recommend seeking specialist acoustic assistance to guarantee your installation meets the required specification or choose a guaranteed solution.
-Or alternatively speak to the people with the guarantees to back up their products.
+This further guarantees to achievement the noise levels (as per the BSRIA test).
+As part of my role as a Consultant Sales Engineer, I often arrange factory visits with my customers listen to the guaranteed low-noise level solution.
+As with all low-noise requirements (35dBA and below), I strongly recommend seeking specialist acoustic assistance to guarantee your installation meets the required specification or choose a guaranteed solution.
+Or alternatively, speak to the people with the guarantees to back up their products.
 And remember, it can be at least 10 times more expensive to rectify acoustic problems than prevent them.